normai/purpleterms/README.md

 <a name="usage"></a>
 ## Usage

-Include Terminal.js into your page header, either the minified version or the source version.
+Include `terminal.js` or `terminal.min.js` into your page header.
 The both operate equal, except for debugging.
 As a user, you prefer the minified version, which looks like this&nbsp;:

 ```
    <head>